NeycJ/Cryptocurrency_Investment_Portfolio/README.md

 # Cryptocurrency_Investment_Portfolio
-Clustered  data based on price change percentage per crypto.
+Clustered analysis based on price change percentage from 24hrs through a year per crypto.

+The Cluster analysis will continue to help our clients determine which is best short and long term.